 The humble marigold is one of the simplest flowers to collect.
 Wait until the flower has dried up, squish the little pod, and voila!
 Tons of seeds for next year’s flower bed with little effort.

 Just make sure you collect at least one flower pod of every colour you want to grow next year.
-I thought I had done that last year, only to realize that I only collected orange.
+I thought I had done that one year, only to realize that I only collected orange.
 Whoops!

 Related: 36 Flowers to feed your Flower-Arranging Habit all Summer Long